How long will it take to get connected?

 Does the WideOpen Blacksburg network support IPv6?

-The WideOpen Blacksburg network is an Multi-service Multi-provider network in which services will be offered by your choice of service providers.
+The WideOpen Blacksburg network is a Multi-service Multi-provider network.
+Services available to you will depend on the options offered by your choice of service providers.
 The network equipment utilized by WideOpen Blacksburg will support mixed IPv4 and IPv6 traffic (dual-stack).
 As such, the Service Providers providing services over our network will be able to provide services with either IPv4 or IPv6 (dual-stack).
 The management address space used by WideOpen Networks to manage the network will utilize a private IPv4 address space.